krb5/krb5/doc/admin/conf_files/kdc_conf.rst

     if there is no policy assigned to the principal, no dictionary checks of passwords will be performed.

+**encrypted_challenge_indicator**
+    (String.)
+Specifies the authentication indicator value that the KDC asserts into tickets obtained using FAST encrypted challenge pre-authentication.
+New in 1.16.

 **host_based_services**
     (Whitespace- or comma-separated list.)
 Lists services which will get host-based referral processing even if the server principal is